near/docs/docs/7.primitives/ft/interacting/near-cli.md

 ## Check token balance

-This snippet will enable your users to get their FT balance.
+This snippet will allow you to get the FT balance of an user.

 ```bash
 near view token.v2.ref-finance.near ft_balance_of '{"account_id": "bob.near"}'